silverstripe/developer-docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

 #### Testing the release

-Once the release task has completed, it may be ideal to manually test the site out by running it locally (e.g. `http://localhost/release-3.3.4`) to do some smoke-testing and make sure that there are no obvious issues missed.
+Once the release task has completed, it may be ideal to manually test the site out by running it locally to do some smoke-testing and make sure that there are no obvious issues missed.

 Since `cow` will only run the unit test suite, you'll need to check the build status of Behat end-to-end tests manually on travis-ci.org.